topsoftrees/Homelabs/LetsDefend/SOC119 - Proxy - Malicious Executable File Detected.md

 It definitely seems like their content is for pentesting.

 ## Determination
-Determining to be true positive since the file was accessed according to the logs.
+Determining to be false positive since the file was accessed according to the logs but used for pentesting.
 The file and the logs are suspicious based on the processes performed but looking into the intent of BloodHound's GitHub, the file was used for pentesting.

-While suspicious, not malicious.
+While suspicious and the file malicious, it was used for pentesting.

 ## Helpful Link
 - GitHub: https://github.com/BloodHoundAD/BloodHound